Tamalckb531/DSA-course/Week3/readme.md

 3. Print left elem and increase the left, print right elem and decrease the right.
 4. Make a special case to handle left == right and print only one time.

+## Array 2

+**LeetCode 136 - singleNumber :**

+<i>Intuition :</i>

+we need to cancel out those numbers which comes more than one time.
+Doing XOR with same elements give 0.
+So, XOR can solve the issue.

+<i>Approach: </i>

+1. Traverse the array with a for loop.
+2. Take a variable with init value 0
+3. Do XOR each element of the array with the ans .
+4. At the end it will cover only one times element.

+<i>TC and SC</i>

+1. Linear Loop so TC : O(n)
+1. Only one variable created so SC : O(1)

 <hr/>